enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Update Favorite Country
 ------------------------

-You might remember that your favorite country was "hardcoded" - so lets change it to use templates too.
+You might remember that your favorite country was "hardcoded" - so let's change it to use templates too.

 To update your favorite country to use this template too:

 #.
-Select the country and click ``Edit``
+Select the country and click "Edit`"
 #.
-In Live Edit view, select the entire page (if you select the part first, simply click ``parent``"`` twice to select the page)
+In Live Edit view, select the entire page (if you select the part first, simply click "parent" twice to select the page)
 #.
 Open the context panel (top right in toolbar), and select "Automatic" from the Page Template selector
 #.
 Save